whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 * _Associated with other revolutionaries:_ Christ associated with Zealots, which were a Jewish revolutionary movement.
 At least one of Jesus's disciples was a Zealot.
 Among other things, Zealots were known for not paying taxes and even killing Roman tax collectors.[xxx-britannica jewish overview]<sup>,</sup>[xxx-worldhistory jewish zealots]

+* _At trial, Jesus was accused of challenging Roman authority:_ At his trial, Christ was accused of subverting the nation, encouraging illegal tax avoidance, and claiming he was the rightful leader of the Jews.[xxx-bible|kjb luke 23:2] He did not deny the charges.[xxx-bible|esv mark 14:56-64]

 * _Christ was killed like a revolutionary:_ Crucifixion was a punishment that the Romans used especially for revolutionaries.
 Christ and two other revolutionaries were nailed to a cross and left to die in a public place to scare others away from revolutionary activities.[xxx-worldhistory jewish zealots]

-In other words, Christ was tortured to death to scare others away from having the spiritual strength to stand for what's right because the Roman government didn't want people to stand for what's right -- they wanted people to obey, and so they tried to scare the public into submission, as all oppressive governments do.
+Christ stood up for his people against oppressive authorities in wordly and spiritual ways, seeking to free his people from Roman rule.
+He was publicly tortured to death to scare others away from having the spiritual strength to stand for what's right because the Roman government didn't want people to stand for what's right -- they wanted people to obey, and so they tried to scare the public into submission, as all oppressive governments do.

 Some Christians claim that Christ was obedient because he said, "Render unto Caesar that which is Caesar's," suggesting people should pay their taxes.[xxx-bible|mark 12:17] But revolutionaries commonly debate whether to pay their taxes.
 Should you pay taxes to avoid government harassment, so you can focus on liberating your people?
 Or do you choose not to pay taxes to a corrupt government and face the consequences?
 Christ clearly was one of these revolutionaries who chose to pay taxes while seeking to liberate his people.